TzipiChasid/training/lab2.md

 ### mv
 The mv command's function is to move files or change file names.
 It is a commonly used command on Linux systems and is often used to back up files or directories.
+When the second parameter is an existing directory name, there can be multiple source files or directory parameters.
+The mv command moves the source files specified by each parameter to the target directory.

-"mv" is an abbreviation of move.
+"mv" is an abbreviation of move

 Command Format: